readium/lcp-specs/notes/lcp-key-retrieval.md

 ### The lcp_hashed_passphrase element

-The lcp_hashed_passphrase element represents the hex-encoded value of the hashed passphrase.
+The lcp_hashed_passphrase element represents the base64-encoded value of the hashed passphrase.

 It is implemented as a property of an OPDS 2 Acquisition Link which references an LCP License or Protected Publication.
 Such a link is found inside an OPDS Publication Object, or more generically a Readium Web Publication Object.